Stacks of black plastic plant pots on a table.

 RECYCLE

 Unfortunately, you CANNOT recycle these in curbside single stream recycling!
-If you are no longer using your pots and flats, bring them to one of these locations.
+If you are no longer using your pots and flats, bring them to one of these locations for reuse or recycling.
 Contact companies directly for further instructions.

 Harlequin’s Gardens